Capella Space: Contracts

 In 2019, the National Reconnaissance Office (NRO) awarded Capella a contract to study the integration of Capella's commercial radar imagery with the NRO's government-owned surveillance satellites.
 The U.S. Air Force awarded Capella a contract in November 2019 to incorporate the company's imagery into the Air Force's virtual reality software.
 Capella also has a contract with the Navy, and the National Geospatial-Intelligence Agency signed a Cooperative Research and Development Agreement (CRADA), earlier in 2020 to allow researchers from the U.S. government's intelligence community to assist Capella.
-An inter-satellite link with Inmarsat's network of geostationary communications satellites will enable real-time tasking of Capella's satellites.
-Customers can use an electronic portal to task a Capella satellite for a radar image.
+An inter-satellite link with Inmarsat's network of geostationary communications satellites enables real-time tasking of Capella's satellites.
+Customers can use a self-service electronic portal and API to task a Capella satellite for a radar image.
 In 2021, Capella received a $3 million research contract in support of the Space Development Agency's National Defense Space Architecture.
 Capella was chosen through a broad agency announcement.

+In 2023, Capella was awarded a Proliferated Low Earth Orbit Satellite-Based Services (PLEO) contract through the U.S. Space Systems Command (SSC) to support SSC and the U.S. Space Force with access to SAR imagery for key missions.
+Capella was also awarded two Commercial Satellite Data Acquisition (CSDA) contracts with NASA to determine the suitability of Capella's data to advance NASA's Earth science missions: a multi-year blanket purchase agreement and a n indefinite-delivery, indefinite-quantity, multiple-award contract.
+This enables NASA research evaluators from across the country with easy access to Capella's high-resolution data archive and automated tasking capabilities as they find novel new ways to monitor the Earth and the environment.

+In 2024, Capella was awarded $15 million by the U.S. Air Force to develop a next-generation SAR sensor and received an award from the Space Development Agency to participate in the HALO contracting vehicle.

+In partnership with Pacific Geomatics, Capella imagery is available to government offices across Canada through Canada's National Master Standing Offers.
+Canadian officials have easy access to Capella's high-quality imagery and automated tasking capabilities for a variety of use cases including monitoring natural resources, mining operations, ice flows, maritime activity and more.